cac-t-u-s/cac-t-u-s.github.io/pages/libraries.md

 > **Warnings:**
 > Beware of duplicate libraries in the different folders.
 Only one of them (first found!) can be loaded.
-> Warning: GitHub users/dowloaders -- when dowloading a repository (say, for the library "my-lib"), GitHub may append the name of the branch to the downloaded packages ("my-lib-master.zip", etc.), preventing the lib to be recognised fro its original name.
+> Warning: GitHub users/downloaders -- when downloading a repository (say, for the library "my-lib"), GitHub may append the name of the branch to the downloaded packages ("my-lib-master.zip", etc.), preventing the lib to be recognised by its original name.
 Just rename the folder after downloading it.

 > **See also:** [How to write a library](write-library).